310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 Yuruseitai seems to have kept a lot of Ryuseitai’s elements in mind, hasn’t it?

-I was expecting something much softer for the stage, but… was this also what you had in mind from the start?
+I was expecting something much more mascot-like for the stage, but… was this also what you had in mind from the start?
 {% endbubble %}

 {% bubble Midori yare %}